AnIdiotsGuide/discordjs-bot-guide/coding-walkthroughs/understanding_roles.md

 # Understanding Roles

-> **Please Note**: This guide will be updated less often due to [personal reasons](/drama.md)

 Roles are a powerful feature in Discord, and admittedly have been one of the hardest parts to master in discord.js.
 This walkthrough aims at explaining how roles and permissions work.
 We'll also explore how to use roles to protect your commands.

 ## Role hierarchy

 Let's start with a basic overview of the hierarchy of roles in Discord.

 ... or actually not, they already explain it better than I care to: [Role Management 101](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101).
 Read up on that, then come back here.
 I'll wait.
 (Yeah I know that's cheesy, so sue me).